Spaghetti diagram

 Implementation

-1. Draw a map of the environment taken from above.
+1. First, start by drawing a map of the environment from a top-down perspective.

-2. Indicate the different locations on the map where products are handled or where persons must move to perform their tasks.
+2. Then, indicate the different locations on the map where products are handled or where people must move to perform their tasks.

-3. Draw the lines of conveyance (for products) or movement (for persons) between the different locations.
-These lines are the reason why this diagram type is called a “spaghetti diagram”.
+3. Next, draw the lines of conveyance (for products) or movement (for people) between the different locations.
+These lines give the diagram its name because once completed, it resembles a tangled mess of spaghetti.

 Use